Layr-Labs/hokulea/example/preloader/README.md

 Let's look the first run in detail.
 We mentioned briefly about hokulea+kona derivation, it converts information from L1 and blob from EigenDA into transactions.
 In the diagram below, we represent this logic with the name fp_client (fault proof client).
-A nice feature about kona framework is that kona accepts all types of data source implementations as long as they satisfy the data source trait, in our case, `EigenDABlobProvider`.
+A nice feature about kona framework is that kona accepts all types of data source implementations as long as they satisfy the data source trait, in our case, `EigenDAPreimageProvider`.
 For the witness generation, we are interested in learning all `N` the DA certs derived from L1, and `N` blobs for each cert, an `N` kzg proof attesting blob is binding to kzg commitment within the cert.

 Hokulea provides an implementation called `OracleEigenDAWitnessProvider` that is not only used by the fp_client, it can also returns an organized data structure